marmendo/dockermonster/README.md

    After some seconds it will launch a builder

    Once the builder ends you must:
-   * Add a route with path "ticket-monster" from the Openshift Web Console
+   - Add a route with path "ticket-monster" from the Openshift Web Console
+   - TODO
-   - I didn't find a way to do this from oc
+       - I didn't find a way to do this from the command line
        - I didn't find the way to publish jolokia (8778) service.

 Note: If something goes wrong you can delete dockermonster using: